 First, I set my mode in VocalSynth 2 to MIDI Mode, which gives me easy-to-follow instructions on how to set up MIDI Mode in my DAW.
 VocalSynth 2 automatically recognizes your DAW and gives specific instructions for how to route in either Auto, MIDI, or Sidechain Mode.

 I set up Midi Mode in Logic, first by creating a new Software Instrument Track, and then placing VocalSynth 2 on it.
 I used the sidechain options to select the track I want to play with my MIDI keyboard.

-Because we're using MIDI Mode I started with the clear folder in the preset menu, and went searching for symmetry.
-Then, I made a few tweaks and came up with a sweet searching for symmetry preset.
+Because we're using MIDI Mode I started with the Clear folder in the preset menu, and went Searching for Symmetry.
+Then, I made a few tweaks and came up with atweaked Searching for Symmetry preset.
 Let’s go through the tweaked preset I saved and talk about how we came up with this sound.

 The first tweak I made was to engage Biovox, a module modeled after the human vocal tract.
 I added some breathiness with the Breath slider, to give the MIDI harmonies an ethereal quality.
 Adding the Biovox module to your module chain is a great way to add power smoothness and depth.

 Next, I went to Polyvox and turned the format slider to its default state in the center to protect against any pitch shifting from Polyvox.
 I also turn down Polyvox to give most of the power to the Vocoder and the Biovox modules.

 You can blend and bring things in right from the animation itself, or from the sliders.
 It’s up to you.